Guest Post: Everything You Need to Know About Buy Now Pay Later to Boost Sales

 BNPL creates an indirect problem that makes for online shoppers.
 Customers may purchase more expensive products in the same session, leading to payment defaults.
 Collecting the balance could become a problem for BNPL services.
 A Morning Consult survey revealed that 25% of the BNPL users defaulted on payments in January 2022.

+Buy Now, Pay Later Fraud is a type of eCommerce fraud that commonly leads to fraudulent chargebacks.
 Unauthorized purchases may occur on a customer’s account, creating a liability for the BNPL service provider.

 BNPL services pay the merchants in full after a sale is made.
 Sometimes, the BNPL’s sponsors may not sanction loans at the desired interest rate, creating a problem with clearance.